macster110/PLABuoy/Shell_Program/trunk/README.md

 Read for [more information](http://sourceforge.net/p/forge/documentation/markdown_syntax/).

 ##Running the script

+- To run script

+1. Open a terminal
-type: `./test.sh`
+2. type: `./test.sh`

-Don't have permission?
+- Don't have permission?

 type: `sudo chmod u+x test.sh` and then try again.